audrasjb/wp-core-privacy-data-request-form/README.md

 In this repo, you’ll find the folders/files that have been modified from WordPress Core (current trunk).

+To test/contribute, just copy these files in your WordPress install.

 ## Context

 [See WordPress Core Privacy Team roadmap](https://make.wordpress.org/core/roadmap/privacy/):